jadulled/googleapi-laravel/README.md

 ### Set minimum-stability to 'dev'

-In order to avoid Composer's conflicts, just set your composer.json 'minimum-stability' to 'dev'
+In order to avoid Composer's possible conflicts, just set your composer.json 'minimum-stability' to 'dev'

 ```js
 {